 - Bug Spray – Depending on which outpost you’re at and the season, you might want to bring bug spray while you’re sitting outside.
 Check the location and what kind of bugs they have.
 Shenandoah is an area with a lot of ticks, so we needed something strong enough to keep them at bay.

 Yes!
 With a few caveats.
 Our son loved staying at the tiny cabin and had an absolute blast climbing up and down the ladder and playing with his toys on the top bunk.
 I was a bit surprised by how much he loved staying at the cabin, but when I thought about why he loved it so much, I realized the cabin felt like a fun treehouse to him.

 Our four-year-old was the perfect age for the bunk bed since he could climb up and down independently, and we were reasonably confident he wouldn’t fall over the side.
-There was a 6-inch gap between the mattress and the large picture window that a kid could roll into when sleeping, so we pushed the mattress to the window to stop that from happening.
+However, there was a 6-inch gap between the mattress and the large picture window that a kid could roll into when sleeping, so we pushed the mattress to the window to prevent that.